XarkLabs/Xosera/REFERENCE.md

 **playfield A/B graphics control**
 colorbase is used for any color index bits not in source pixel (e.g., the upper 4-bits of 4-bit pixel).
 blank is used to blank the display (solid colorbase color).
-bitmap 0 for tiled character graphics (see `XR_Px_TILE_CTRL`) with display word with attribute and tile index.
+bitmap 0 for tiled character graphics (see `XR_Px_TILE_CTRL`) using display word with attribute and tile index.
-bitmap 1 for bitmapped mode (1-bpp mode uses a 4-bit fore/back color attribute in upper 8-bits of each word).
+bitmap 1 for bitmapped mode (1-bpp mode uses a 4-bit fore/back color attributes in upper 8-bits of each word).
 bpp selects bits-per-pixel or the number of color index bits per pixel (see "Graphics Modes" [TODO]).
 H repeat selects the number of native pixels wide an Xosera pixel will be (1-4).
 V repeat selects the number of native pixels tall an Xosera pixel will be (1-4).